HackerDaGreat57/bpp/README.md

 ## Current state of the project/development status
 You can view Blender++'s [GitHub Project](https://github.com/users/HackerDaGreat57/projects/2).

-I would also like to point out that I will be traveling to a place without Internet connection on September 14, and I will have time to code only after October 19 since I'll have lots of stuff to catch up on in the rest of my life. **There may be low activity during this time**, however I might get some time here and there to pitch in once in a while.
+I would also like to point out that I will be traveling to a place with very slow Internet connection on September 14, and I will have time to code only after October 19 since I'll have lots of stuff to catch up on in the rest of my life. **There may be low activity during this time**, however I might get some time here and there to pitch in once in a while.

 I'm sorry for trying to ditch GitHub, my friends. **The Gitea migration has been canceled.**